Rajumary/rajuportfolio/README.md

 **Files**: index.html

 **Description**:A basic portfolio website that utilizes HTML and CSS.

-    Your portfolio website is live, i.e. deployed on either GitHub Pages, or deployed as a purchased domain with a host.
+My portfolio website is live, deployed on GitHub pages

 **Project 1**: Live project(portfolio website)
     In this project use HTML and CSS technologies.
 **Project 2**:**HTML and CSS Projects